qdrant/landing_page/qdrant-landing/content/articles/food-discovery-demo.md

 ## Fork and reuse

 The full source code of this demonstration is open-sourced and available for you to fork, adapt, and build upon.
 Whether you’re looking to understand the mechanics of semantic search or to have a foundation to build a larger project, this demo can serve as a starting point.
+Check out the [Food Discovery Demo repository
+](https://github.com/qdrant/demo-food-discovery/) to get started.
+If you have any questions, feel free to reach out to us [on our Discord community](https://qdrant.to/discord).